Mission Application Timeline

 Four Months Prior: Submit Paper Work

 The process of going to the doctor and dentist, filling out the application, getting your photo, meeting with your bishop and stake president, etc. generally takes at least a month.
-The last step of the paper work, meeting with the stake president, generally takes place around four months (120 days) before you would like to begin your mission.
+The last step of the paper work, meeting with the stake president, generally takes place around four months before you would like to begin your mission.
+Actually, I don’t think you are even allowed to submit your paperwork more than 4 months, 120 days, prior to your availability date.
 The stake president then submits your mission application to Church Headquarters.

 Three Months Prior: Receive Mission Call Letter